-    Work hard, love yourself, because others may leave you, but what you would have done for yourself would be incredibly enabling you to survive.
+Work hard, and love yourself, because others may leave you, but what you would have done for yourself would be incredibly enabling you to survive.
 I don’t regret those restless nights as I would endure abuse because of my face.
 I walk with my chin up, with pride, because I had learned to love myself.”

 “One thing I strongly believe is to respect your parents to the utmost.
 Make your parents your best friends.
 Never break their trust.
-Also, love your friends and people around you, as they will become a great source of learning for you.
+Also, love your friends and the people around you, as they will become a great source of learning for you.